Norm psychology and the lifecourse causes of non-belief: A comparative study with Hindus, Muslims and Christians in Mauritius

 Historically, no socio-cultural trait has been more central to human ultra-sociality than religion.
 As scalable communities of normative belief and practice, religions organize human social relationships, group identities and moral expectations.
 However, religious participation is declining globally and non-belief is on the rise.
 Understanding the causes of this shift is vitally important for understanding the psychological and social bases of religious belief as well as the future of human societies.

-Motivated by theories of human norm psychology, we will analyse the timing of these experiences over development, with particular attention to middle childhood and adolescence as a ‘sensitive period’ of norm acquisition.
-Key data will concern the quality of certain social relationships — with grandparents, with teachers secular and religious, and with gods themselves — as potential moderators of religious norm adherence.
-By further comparing the predictors of non-belief across these disparate religious groups that otherwise share a local ecology, we can assess how the normative practices and precepts of these communities might buffer them against losing believers in the midst of broader cultural change.
-In this we will expand the focus of research on non-belief beyond Western societies to include Global South nations and diverse religions, with implications for understanding non-belief well beyond Mauritius.
+Motivated by theories of human norm psychology, we analysed the timing of these experiences over development, with particular attention to middle childhood and adolescence as a ‘sensitive period’ of norm acquisition.
+Of particular interest to us was the quality of certain social relationships — with grandparents, with teachers secular and religious, and with gods themselves — as potential moderators of religious norm adherence.
+By further comparing the predictors of non-belief across these disparate religious groups that otherwise share a local ecology, we examined how the normative practices and precepts of these communities might buffer them against losing believers in the midst of broader cultural change.